Do you worry about losing your chickens to predators?

 Actually, we were hoping it was just dogs but the other night we were coming home from church and passed a coyote crossing the road near our home.

-So that solidified it for us.
+That solidified it for us.
 I’ve been on high alert ever since.
-You will know you have a coyote preying on your flock if you start noticing chickens are going missing.
+You will know you have a coyote preying on your flock if you start noticing chickens going missing.
 Coyotes are like dogs so they have the ability to carry off a whole grown chicken.

-Also, if you see prints it is important to research and try to figure out which type of print was left behind.
+Also, if you see prints it is important to research and try to figure out what type of print was left behind.

 I never really thought of a cat as a predator until my husband and I were trying to buy some chickens from a guy.
-We were haggling with him and told him we would by all of his laying hens for $30.
+We were haggling with him and told him we would buy all of his laying hens.

-Well, he wanted $75.
+Well, he wanted more than what we offered.
 So we passed on the deal.

 Then we get a phone call the next morning, and he told us that a cat had attacked some of his chickens and he didn’t want to go through that again.

-So he sold us all of his laying hens for $30.
+He sold us all of his laying hens for the initial price we had offered to buy them for.
 It was a great deal, and they were great birds.
 Let this remind you that if you see a stray cat hanging around your flock it needs to go.